J-A-S-M-I-N-J/jasmins-world-cup-blog/README.md

 - Donate-page is a page where I explain that the page needs funding in order to be able to run, and where Jasmin is trying to crowd-fund to be able to go to the World Cup.
 The donation-link is a paypal-image that leads right to the 'send-money' page on Paypal.

+###

+- Register page is a simple page so that the user can create an account with a username and password.
+The e-mail is optional.
+Users need to register and login to be able to like, bookmark and comment.

 ### Login/Logout

-- The link in the navbar leads you to a page where you can create an account and login.
-This is needed to be able to write guest-posts and like/bookmark items.
-When you're logged in, the navbart-link shows 'logout' and vice versa.
+- The link in the navbar leads you to a page where you can login and logout from your account.

 ### Profile

 - For now the profile page exists so that the user can view their saved bookmarks, but could be used in future versions for things such as created posts.
+Editing a user-profile and adding flavor-text about the user.

 ### Footer

 - Footer is simple with a text explaining where to go to follow me on socials.

+### Delete

+- Delete page exists for super-users, this is a simple page that asks you if you 'really' want to delete a post, currently only has post titles but could be more polished in future versions.

+## Possible Future Features
++ A profile page with more tools to manage posts and a way to have other users check out profiles and read about the people.
++ Users ability to delete their account.

+## Defensive Design Features

+### Delete Post
+- When you delete a post, you're re-directed to a delete page where you're shown the title of the posts you're deleting and if you want to continue doing so.

+### Authenticated vs Unauthenticated
+- Unauthenticated users can't add comments, this is to prevent spam and uphold integrity.
+- UA users can't like posts, this is to prevent like-padding and botting.

+# Database
+---

+###
 <img> ![A screenshot of the pop-up form](assets/images/pop-up.png)

 <img> ![A screenshot of my g-mail inbox after playing the game](assets/images/e-mail-submission.png)